 Fail: Criteria not met for the Aim or component of the Aim as specified in the evaluation section of an Aim and/or component within an Aim or consensus recommendation based on objective data.

 The results for all QIOs not meeting the various targets were reviewed at multiple levels and included input from the CMS COR, its Associate Regional Administrators, Central Office division directors, government task leaders, the evaluation team, the Center for Clinical Standards and Quality, and Regional Office senior leadership.
-Additional information gained from QIOs during the course of monitoring visits, root cause analysis, discussions and correspondences was also reviewed.
-During the course of these deliberations and review of available data, certain evaluation decisions were made and approved by leadership.
+Additional information gained from QIOs during the course of monitoring visits, root cause analysis, discussions and correspondences were also reviewed.
+During the course of these deliberations and review of available data, certain evaluation decisions were made and approved by CMS leadership.

 BACKGROUND

 The statutory authority for the QIO Program is found in Part B of Title XI of the Act.
 Its statutory mission is set forth in Title XVIII of the Act-Health Insurance for the Aged and Disabled.
 Specifically, section 1862(g) of the Act states that the mission of the QIO Program is to improve the effectiveness, efficiency, economy, and quality of services delivered to Medicare beneficiaries and to make sure that those services are reasonable and necessary.
 Part B of Title XI of the Act has been amended by section 261 of the Trade Adjustment Assistance Extension Act of 2011 which made several changes to the Secretary’s contracting authority for QIOs beginning with contracts entered into or renewed after January 1, 2012.
 These changes include eligibility requirements for QIOs, the term of QIO contracts, the geographic area served by QIOs and updates to the functions performed by QIOs under their contracts.
-As the 10th SOW predates the effective dates of these amendments, they were not relevant to the work performed during the FY 2012 period.
+As the 10th SOW predates the effective dates of these amendments, they were not relevant to the work performed during FY 2012.

 For the 10th SOW, CMS identified the following goals for the QIO Program: